Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 A group of reads that shares the same tag sequence.

 ## 2: Dependencies:
+This pipeline is known to work with the following minimum versions of the follow required programs:

 * Python3.6+
-* Snakemake
+* Snakemake=5.5.\*
 * Pandas
-* Miniconda/Anaconda
+* Miniconda/Anaconda=4.7.\*
 * A GATK3.8.1 .jar file
 * bwa=0.7.17.* (for genome setup)
-* ncbi-blast (installed separately, for contaminant database setup)
+* ncbi-blast=>2.6.0 (installed separately, for contaminant database setup)
 * wget (on macOS, install using homebrew; present by default on linux)

 Once Python3.6 is installed, snakemake and pandas can be installed using pip3 or using whatever package manager you're using.
 GATK3.8.1 can be downloaded from https://console.cloud.google.com/storage/browser/_details/gatk-software/package-archive/gatk/GenomeAnalysisTK-3.8-1-0-gf15c1c3ef.tar.bz2.
-We need to use GATK3.8.1 since it is the last version of GATK that includes the IndelRealigner functionality; this part was removed in GATK4.  blast can be downloaded in any of several ways, including some package managers (Ubuntu: sudo apt-get install ncbi-blast+).
+**We need to use GATK3.8.1 since it is the last version of GATK that includes the IndelRealigner functionality; this part was removed in GATK4**.
+Blast can be downloaded in any of several ways, including some package managers (Ubuntu: sudo apt-get install ncbi-blast+).
 It can also be installed using conda if desired.

 ## 3: Setup:

-Find the location where you want the pipeline to end up, and clone the pipeline using git:
+Find the location where you want the pipeline to be located and clone the pipeline using git:

 ```bash
 git clone https://github.com/KennedyLabUW/Duplex-Seq-Pipeline.git
 ```

-cd into the directory, and run:
+change into the directory, and run:

 ```bash
 bash setupDS.sh GATK_JAR_PATH
 ```

 where GATK_JAR_PATH is the path to your pre-downloaded GATK jar.
-Also, copy the setupBlastDb directory to wherever you store your blast databases (it can be kept with the rest of the program, if you want), navigate into that directory in a terminal window, and run the appropriate setup script using bash.
+Copy the setupBlastDb directory to wherever you store your blast databases (it can be kept with the rest of the program, if you want).
+Navigate into that directory in a terminal window and run the appropriate setup script using bash.
 Note that this will download a number of genomes and one program from UCSC.
-After this, you should be able to run the duplex sequencing pipeline using
+After this, you should be able to run the Duplex-Seq pipeline using

 ```bash
 DS CONFIG_CSV.csv